 How to Enroll

-- Submit your registration.* Begin by submitting your registration online.
+- Submit your registration by June 1.* Begin by submitting your registration online.
 If applicable, you may need to submit additional supporting materials.

-- Make your tuition payment.* All programs have limited capacity, so be sure to complete your full tuition payment to reserve your space in the program.
+- Make your tuition payment by June 1.* All programs have limited capacity, so be sure to complete your full tuition payment to reserve your space in the program.

 Each day, students will participate in three core classes: Writing Workshop, Tools and Techniques, and a visiting artist presentation.
 As the daily final class, students can elect to attend a collaboration session, faculty office hours, or a group feedback session.